lukebrandonfarrell/voltra/CONTRIBUTING.md

 # Contributing

 Thank you for contributing to `voltra`!
-This document explains the local development workflow, how the iOS config plugin works, and how VoltraUI Swift sources are vendored locally (no external SPM required).
+This document explains the local development workflow, how the iOS config plugin works, and how Voltra Swift sources are vendored locally (no external SPM required).

 ## Repository overview